serverless/serverless/docs/getting-started.md

 app: my-app
 ```

-If you don't want to use Serverless Framework Dashboard, Apps are not required.
+If you don't want to use the Serverless Framework Dashboard's features, simply don't add an `app` property.
+Apps are not required.

 ## Setting Up AWS Credentials

-To deploy cloud infrastructure to AWS, you must set up your AWS credentials.
+To deploy cloud infrastructure to AWS, you must give the Serverless Framework access to your AWS credentials.

 Running the Serverless Framework's `serverless` command in a new or existing Service will help identify if AWS credentials have been set correctly or if they are expired, or help you set them up from scratch.